erdogant/bnlearn/docs/source/UseCases.rst

 Use Case Medical domain
 =======================

-In this section I will describe some use cases using ``bnlearn``.
-The differences with the examples section is that we will start with a possible goal.
-Perhaps you can use it, or will inspire you for something new.

-Suppose you work in the medical field and you have records of hundreds or even thousands patients treatment regarding shortness-of-breath (dyspnoea).
-In this context you may readily expect/know few associatons from literature and/or experience, like smoking is related to lung cancer.
-We will use your knowledge in the models.
-The data is small and synthetic from Lauritzen and Spiegelhalter (1988) about lung diseases (tuberculosis, lung cancer or bronchitis) and visits to Asia.
+In this section I will describe the use-case to analyse patients treatment regarding shortness-of-breath (dyspnoea).
+In this context you may readily know some associatons from literature and/or experience, like smoking is related to dyspnoea.
+In this use-case I will demonstrate how to use your expert-knowledge in a bayesian model.
+Furthermore, the data set is small (few variables) and synthetic from Lauritzen and Spiegelhalter (1988), and is about lung diseases (tuberculosis, lung cancer or bronchitis) and visits to Asia.

 Description
 ''''''''''''